AnthonyRr/GettingAndCleaningData/Readme.md

 1. Use RStudio open R script  run_analysis.r
 2. Set working directory like below
 3. Execute R script from RStudio
-4. The code can be view via run_analysis.r or from R Markdown file, run_analysis.Rmd.
+4. The code can be view via run_analysis.r

 ### Outputs
   * outputActivityDatSet.csv, outputActivityDatSet.txt (Extrac, merge training and test dataset.
 I *.csv and *.txt, and both files share the same data, I refer *.csv instead of *.txt because of easier to view. )